-"Not Rock Stars" - Mat 16:21-28
+"Sharp Turns In Life and Faith" - Mat 16:21-28

-The past few days has been a brief time of major and somewhat sudden transitions, hasn't it?
-The sudden death of the Honourable Jack Layton, the unexpected fall of Tripoli, and the announced results of the HST referendum.
-All three of these events are transitional and will have an impact on us in B.C., in Canada, and even in the world at large.
-There is sadness; there is rejoicing; and there is even denial.
-Some people, like Libya's Colonel Gadhafi, claim that the event that is particularly close to them will have no significant effect on how their world unfolds.
+Particularly with respect to American politics the news lately is full of sudden and surprising events.
+All of these events are transitional and will have an impact on us in B.C., in Canada, and even in the world at large.
+There is sadness from some; there is rejoicing from others; and there is even denial in all quarters.
+Some people claim that the event that is particularly close to them will have no significant effect on how their world unfolds.
 Others recognize that each of these events represents a major transitional shift.
-The future is always uncertain, but however things eventually turn out, this past week has shown us very sudden, very significant turning points in world, national, and regional politics.
+The future is always uncertain, but however things eventually turn out, these past few months have shown us very sudden, very significant turning points in world, national, and regional politics.

 Our reading from Matthew shows another very sudden, very significant turning point - this one in the ministry of Jesus.
-I couldn't help drawing some parallels between these significant events and our two readings from Matthew's gospel - the one last week and the one this week.
-You may recall that last week's reading was full of proclamation and pronouncement, of recognition and celebration; however, that theme of positivity quickly turns into this week's prediction of impending doom and disaster.
+I couldn't help drawing some parallels between current world significant events and our two readings from Matthew's gospel - the one last week and the one this week.
+You may recall that last week's reading was full of proclamation and pronouncement, of recognition and celebration; however, that theme of positivity quickly turned into this week's prediction of impending doom and disaster.